UMNLibraries/umedia/README.md

 Once the ingest sidekiq jobs (background worker processes) have completed:

-`docker-compose exec web rake solr:commit`
+`docker-compose exec app rake solr:commit`

 ## Interacting with the App on the Command Line

 Enter an interactive session with the application (must be running in another tab):

-`docker-compose exec web /bin/bash`
+`docker-compose exec app /bin/bash`

 Replace `/bin/bash` with `rails console` to skip right to a Rails console session.